NewsLocal NewsMissouriKansas City

 "We all know what's coming next year is more kids and fewer adults in the buildings that remain," Pierce said.

-When Truman Elementary closes, the students will move to Alvin Brooks Elementary School.
-There will be two middle schools instead of three, with Santa Fe Middle School converting to a 6th grade center.
+There will now be two middle schools instead of three, with Santa Fe Middle School converting to a sixth-grade center.

 LaMerra Davis